 - 1. Remove screw and nut from knob on swivel lock.
 Remove knob from swivel lock lever using a regular screw driver. - 2.
 Separate the wrench from the lever by rotating the wrench a few degrees counterclockwise from the lever to disengage tab. - 3.
-Using the wrench portion, tighten the square nut one quarter rotation at a time.
-This is done by locating the wrench across the corners of the square nut then moving the wrench until it lines up with the lever portion.
+Using the wrench portion tighten the square nut one quarter rotation at a time.
+This is done by locating the wrench across the corners of the square nut then moving the wrench until it lines up with the lever portion and the two screw holes are in line.

-- 4. Holding the wrench and lever in position, rotate yoke to a non-preset position and rotate swivel lock to the locked position.
-If the yoke can still be moved, the squre nut has not been tightened enough.
+- 4. Holding the wrench and arm in position rotate yoke to a non-preset position and rotate swivel lock to the locked position.
+If the yoke can still be moved the square nut has not been tightened enough.
 Repeat step 3. - 5.
-When the adjustment is such that the yoke can no longer be moved when the swivel lock is in the locked position, re-insert the tab on the wrench into the slot in the lever. - 6.
-Unlock swivel arm and rotate yoke to a nonpreset position.
+When the adjustment is such that the yoke can no longer be moved when the swivel lock is in the locked position.
+Reinsert the tab on the wrench into the slot in the lever. - 6.
+Unlock swivel arm and rotate yoke to a non-preset position.
 Return yoke to a rip position.
 If the index pin does not securely seat at the preset position, the adjustment is too tight.
 Loosen the square nut one quarter turn until swivel index pin seats securely. - 7.
 Adjustment is complete when both locking and preset position functions are working properly. - 8.
-When the adjustment is such the the yoke can no longer be moved when the swivel lock is in the locked position, re-insert the tab on the wrench into the slot in the lever. - 9.
+When the adjustment is such that the yoke can no longer be moved when the swivel lock is in the locked position.
+Reinsert the tab on the wrench into the slot in the lever. - 9.
 Re-install knob to swivel handle and install screw and nut in knob.